gildas-lormeau/zip.js/docs/variables/ERR_EXTRAFIELD_ZIP64_NOT_FOUND.md

 ## Remarks

-Raised by [ZipReader#getEntries](../classes/ZipReader.md#getentries) when the Zip64 extra field of a central directory record is too short to hold the values that the `0xFFFFFFFF` and `0xFFFF` sentinels of the record defer to it, since the sizes and the offset of the entry have no other source.
+Raised by [ZipReader#getEntries](../classes/ZipReader.md#getentries) when the Zip64 extra field of a central directory record is missing or too short to hold the values that the `0xFFFFFFFF` and `0xFFFF` sentinels of the record defer to it, since the sizes and the offset of the entry have no other source.
 The same defect in a local file header is not fatal, because the sizes of an entry are read from the central directory: [FileEntry#getData](../interfaces/FileEntry.md#getdata) reports it as
 [WARNING\_MALFORMED\_EXTRA\_FIELD](WARNING_MALFORMED_EXTRA_FIELD.md) on [EntryMetaData#warnings](../interfaces/EntryMetaData.md#warnings), and an entry without a data descriptor keeps the sentinels as its local sizes, which the local file header check reports as